-In Many parts of the world where Mehendi/mehndi is used by the women and children to look beautiful; they follow many simple steps to get richer and darker mehendi colours. custom and process vary by locations but many steps are common for all.
-They follow it to get deep darker heena colour / stain on their hands.
-Deep heena or mehndi color symbolises the great love and affection towards the love ones like married women think that deeper the colour means more their husband loves them etc. Thus, to get deep darker mehendi colour on your hand you must follow below mentioned few steps very thoroughly.
-Know How to get easy dark mehndi colour for hands:
+In Many parts of the world where Mehendi/mehndi is used by the women and children to look beautiful; they follow many simple steps to get richer and darker mehendi colours. custom and process vary by location but many steps are common for all.
+They follow it to get a deep darker heena colour/stain on their hands.
+Deep heena or mehndi color symbolizes the great love and affection towards the loved ones married women think that deeper the colour means more their husband loves them etc. Thus, to get a deep darker mehendi colour on your hand you must follow below mentioned few steps very thoroughly.
+Know-How to get easy dark mehndi colour for hands:

 How to Make Mehndi Dark?

 Finish your beauty treatment well before 2-3 days of mehndi day: